NicolasSiver/nodebb-plugin-ns-awards/README.md

 ## How does it work?

-Plugin introduces new entity for your board: Award.
+Plugin introduces a new entity for your board: `Award`.
 It could be anything: ribbon, medal, special rank, etc.

-1. Visit Awards control panel in ACP
+1. Visit `Awards` control panel in Admin Control Panel
 2. Create several awards, don't forget images.
-3. Give awards to the users.
+3. Reward users.
-4. If you want to list users' awards, you can augment Profile page template - `profile.tpl`
+4. If you want to list users' awards, you can augment `Account` or `Post` page templates.

 ## Screenshots